-Risks Related to Cash, Cash Equivalents and Investments in U.S. Treasury Securities
+Risks Related to Cash, Cash Equivalents and Investments

 Our cash and cash equivalents include all short-term highly liquid investments that are readily convertible to known amounts of cash and have original maturities of three months or less from the date of purchase.
-Cash is primarily maintained at three major U.S. financial institutions.
-In addition to cash and cash equivalents, we hold investments in U.S. Treasury securities, certain of which are classified as Investments on our Consolidated and Combined Statements of Financial Condition.
-We believe our cash, cash equivalents and investments in U.S. Treasury securities are not subject to any material interest rate risk, equity price risk, credit risk or other market risk.
+Cash and cash equivalents are primarily maintained at three major U.S. financial institutions.
+In addition to cash and cash equivalents, we hold investments in Treasury securities, certain of which are classified as Investments in our Consolidated Statements of Financial Condition.
+We believe our cash, cash equivalents and investments are not subject to any material interest rate risk, equity price risk, credit risk or other market risk.